 The Douro River originates in Spain, in Soria, where it is called the “Duero”, and flows into the Atlantic Ocean, on the coast of Matosinhos, very close to the center of Porto.
 Throughout its course, it crosses and joins the northeastern part of the Iberian Peninsula.

-For the city of Porto, it has a special importance, as it has historically served as a promoter of trade flows, communicating the metropolis with several neighboring cities.
+For the city of Porto, it is of special importance, as it has historically served as a promoter of trade flows, communicating the metropolis with several neighboring cities.

 One question many visitors ask is about the types of wines that are produced?
 In the valley, not only port wine is made.
 The Douro Valley also produces some of the best red and white wines in Portugal and the world.

-It takes about an hour and a half by car, on a road with unique landscapes.
-The only disadvantage is that you won’t be able to extend your tasting if you have to drive back.
+On a road with unique landscapes, it takes about an hour and a half by car.
+The only disadvantage is that you won't be able to extend your tasting if you have to drive back.

 You can take the train from Campanhã station to Peso da Régua (Regua station).
-The trip takes 2 hours each way and the ticket costs around 20€, depending on the option you choose.
+The trip takes 2 hours each way and the ticket costs around 20€, depending on your choice.

-Another very special alternative, although more expensive than the regular train, is to get on the historic train in Peso da Régua, which goes to the area of Tua on the banks of the river in a steam locomotive built in 1925.
+Another terrific alternative, although more expensive than the regular train, is to get on the historic train in Peso da Régua, which goes to the area of Tua on the banks of the river in a steam locomotive built in 1925.
 See all the information on the official website.
-The disadvantage of this option is that the train arrives in the city center, and from there, you have to find your way around the area.
+The disadvantage of this option is that the train arrives in the city center, and you have to find your way around the area.